New Zealand Organisation for Rare Disorders

 Charities Commission Registration CC22512

-NZORD runs conferences from time to time to bring together support groups, professionals, researchers and officials, to discuss ways we can make progress in improving knowledge of the causes of rare disorders and develop options to prevent rare disorders or treat and care for those affected by them.
+NZORD runs conferences and seminars from time to time to bring together support groups, professionals, researchers and officials, to discuss ways we can make progress in improving knowledge of the causes of rare disorders and develop options to prevent rare disorders or treat and care for those affected by them.

 Our conferences include discussions on how systems can be improved to accelerate improvements to detection, treatment, prevention and care.
 The themes we identify help us plan our work for the years ahead and help clarify aspects of the changes we seek in research priorities and in health and disability support services.